aquamme/ember-disk-drive/README.md

 #### Planned features
 * The ability to override a request with a fixture.
 This would be useful for testing error handling.
+* The ability to seamlessly share recordings between tests

 #### Who might find this addon useful?
 While there are a few ember addons that already do something similar to this one, they each have